viodotcom/data-engineer-assignment/README.md

   l2(Cleanup Lambda) --> d[S3]
 ```

-You'll need to preprocess the raw files and create a separate object per hour prediction with the following structure:
+You'll need to process the raw files and create a separate object per hour of prediction
+The expected file structure in S3 is the following:

 ```
 <my_bucket>